tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - **Monitor Serial** – Opens a serial terminal with selectable port and baudrate (default 115200).
 Helpful tips appear if the port is busy.
 - **Configure IntelliSense** – Regenerates `.vscode/c_cpp_properties.json` using the latest compiler flags without running a build.
 - **Run Command** – Lets you pass custom arguments straight to `arduino-cli` when you need an advanced flag that the UI does not expose.
 - **Inspector** – Examines the generated map file, ELF sections, and other build artifacts so you can understand memory usage at a glance.
+Use the **Clean build (--clean)** toggle when you need a fresh compile; it defaults to off so quick inspections reuse the existing build.
 - **Status controls in the status bar** – Toggle warning levels (`none`, `workspace`, `default`, `more`, `all`) and the `--verbose` switch.
 The badge (for example `all+V`) updates instantly.
 - **Include Order Lint** – Watches `.ino` files and warns if filesystem headers appear before M5GFX headers, catching a common runtime pitfall.